-Tutorial for making your hard drive show in Windows 10, 8.1 and 8
+How to make your hard drive show in Windows 10

 - You should look in there for the disk that is not showing up in your explorer (it should have a yellow icon next to it that has an exclamation mark).

-- After you did all these steps you will need to reboot the Windows 10, 8.1 or 8 PC or laptop and try to open file explorer again.
-Now should show you the missing hard drive and everything will be back to normal.
+- Reboot your device and try to open file explorer again.
+You should see the missing hard drive and everything will be back to normal.

 Note: This tutorial does not fix any hardware malfunctions you can have with your hard drive.
 If it is a hardware malfunction I recommend going directly to a specialized store or perhaps the electronics store you bought the PC from and try replacing the hard drive.

 2. Try some simple fixes